dynamsoft-docs/label-recognition-docs/introduction/architecture.md

 ## Stage 1.
 Specify regions of interest (ROI).

 This stage begins with how to specify a ROI for a variety of sources, including image files, videos, or buffers of other applications.
-A ROI in DLR consists two parts: reference region and text area.
+A ROI in DLR consists two parts generally: reference region and text area.
 A reference region could be specified by three ways now:
 - set by absolute or relative coordinates directly
 - set by barcode region which detected by DBR
 - set by predetect region according background colour, foreground colour etc.